 CORPORATE TRANSPARENCY ACT: It’s Time to Get Prepared

-This is Part 1 of a 3-Part series of information we are sending out to our small business clients regarding the Corporate Transparency Act (CTA) and its impact on millions of small businesses.
-The CTA was passed by Congress a couple of years ago and the government has been ironing out the details since that …
+This is Part 1 of a 3-Part series (Part 2: FAQs & Part 3: The Form) of information we are sending out to our small business clients regarding the Corporate Transparency Act (CTA) and its impact on millions of small businesses.
+The CTA was passed by Congress a couple of years ago and the government …

 Commercial Leasing for A Small Business